MEDIATION-ocean/mediation-catalog-webpage/content/tutorials/add-dataset.md

 You want to add your simulation, a meaningful dataset or a software you develop/use to this catalog ?

-Please fill in the template on the [MEDIATION shared inventory](https://docs.google.com/document/d/1PNQFRw5KpJkt8F20ubaSlxzxd3bDrm9yL7-ctjpuNyc/edit?pli=1&tab=t.0), Or contact Tino Bellayer (tino.bellayer@univ-grenoble-alpes.fr) with the following informations :
+Please fill in the template on the [MEDIATION shared inventory](https://docs.google.com/document/d/1PNQFRw5KpJkt8F20ubaSlxzxd3bDrm9yL7-ctjpuNyc/edit?pli=1&tab=t.0), and contact Tino Bellayer (tino.bellayer@univ-grenoble-alpes.fr) with the following informations :

+for a simulation or configuration:
   - title
   - people in charge and affiliation
   - scientific context and background